 Dashboard Configuration: Raw data (litteral) rendering

-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Dashboard Configuration: Raw data (litteral) rendering.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Dashboard Configuration: Raw data (litteral) rendering.

 Raw litteral output uses direct data from query output and display those data in textual tables.

 Depending on configuration settings, several display modes are possible.
 Some modes will need additional settings provided in accessory form sections.

 - 1 Common settings for row data output